-The Group's principal businesses are (i) acting as a contractor in the building industry operating in Hong Kong, the People's Republic of China (the "PRC") and Macau where we provide one-stop comprehensive services with the following three major types of services: (a) building construction works and related businesses; (b) electrical and mechanical engineering ("E&M") works; and (c) alterations, addition, renovation, refurbishment and fitting-out works ("Interior fitting-out works"); (ii) investment in securities, where the Group invests in long term and short term investment in marketable securities; (iii) property investment in Hong Kong, where the Group acquires properties in Hong Kong and earns rental income; and (iv) money lending business.
+The Group's principal businesses are (i) acting as a contractor in the building industry operating in Hong Kong and Macau where we provide one-stop comprehensive services with the following three major types of services: (a) building construction works and related businesses; (b) electrical and mechanical engineering ("E&M") works; and (c) alterations, addition, renovation, refurbishment and fitting-out works ("Interior fitting-out works"); (ii) investment in securities, where the Group invests in long term and short term investment in marketable securities; (iii) property investment in Hong Kong, where the Group acquires properties in Hong Kong and earns rental income; and (iv) money lending business.

-The Group's revenue for the Reporting Period recorded at approximately HK\$617,771,000, which represented a decrease of approximately 2% from approximately HK\$627,526,000 for the year ended 31 March 2020.
-For the construction business segment, revenue for the Reporting Period recorded at approximately HK\$606,141,000, which represented a decrease of approximately 3% from approximately HK\$626,366,000 for the year ended 31 March 2020.
-For the securities investment segment, revenue for the Reporting Period recorded at a gain of approximately HK\$10,311,000, which represented an increase of approximately 1,299% from approximately HK\$737,000 for the year ended 31 March 2020.
-For the property investment business segment, revenue for the Reporting Period recorded at a gain of approximately HK\$10,311,000, which represented a decrease of approximately 1,299% from approximately HK\$737,000 for the year ended 31 March 2020.
-For the property investment business segment, revenue for the Reporting Period recorded at approximately HK\$170,000, which represented a decrease of approximately 54% from approximately HK\$370,000 for the year ended 31 March 2020.
-For the money lending business segment, revenue for the Reporting Period recorded at approximately HK\$1,149,000, which represented an increase of approximately 2,068% from approximately HK\$53,000 for the year ended 31 March 2020.
+The Group's revenue for the Reporting Period recorded at approximately HK\$324,904,000 which represented a decrease of approximately 47.4% from approximately HK\$617,771,000 for the year ended 31 March 2021.
+For construction segment, revenue for the Reporting Period recorded at approximately HK\$319,368,000 which represented a decrease of 47% from approximately HK\$606,141,000 for the year ended 31 March 2021.
+For investment in marketable securities segment, revenue for the Reporting Period recorded at a gain of approximately HK\$3,660,000 which represented a decrease of 64% from a gain of approximately HK\$10,311,000 for the year ended 31 March 2021.
+For property investment segment, revenue for the Reporting Period recorded at approximately HK\$612,000 which represented an increase of 260% from approximately HK\$170,000 for the year ended 31 March 2021.
+For money lending segment, revenue for the Reporting Period recorded at approximately HK\$1,264,000 which represented an increase of 10% from approximately HK\$1,149,000 for the year ended 31 March 2021.